 The Manaslu Circuit Trek is not recommended during the monsoon or summer months (June, July, and August).
 Furthermore, the winter cold (December, January, and February) is unbearable for the ordinary hiker.

-Your food and lodging are mostly supplied by teahouses or guesthouses throughout the Manaslu Circuit and Thorong La Pass Trek.
+Your food and lodging are mostly supplied by Teahouse or guesthouses throughout the Manaslu Circuit Trek.
 These lodges provide a variety of lodging choices, from modestly nice rooms with attached bathrooms in certain locations to simple rooms with communal amenities.
 The rooms don't have upscale facilities despite frequently having double beds, comforters, and heating stoves in them.
-Teahouses provide a range of meals, including some foreign selections and traditional Nepali fare like Dal Bhat.
+Teahouses during our Manaslu trekking provide a range of meals, including some foreign selections and traditional Nepali fare like Dal Bhat.
 Additionally, you may discover common foods like spaghetti, noodles, and pizza.
 To lower your chance of contracting a foodborne illness, choose vegetarian meals.
 It's also a good idea to include snacks and energy bars for on-the-go refueling.

 It is also recommended to consult your guide for better and hygienic options.